Serving Personal Injury and Worker’s Compensation Clients across New Jersey and Pennsylvania with offices in Trenton, Bensalem, and Philadelphia

 Our firm is results-oriented, and over the course of the last 30 years we have built a reputation as tenacious and skilled litigators who don’t accept settlements that are just “good enough”.
 Insurance companies know this, and, as such, know they will need to treat our clients fairly and with respect.

-Our personal injury team is lead by a New Jersey Certified Civil Trial Attorney who has also been selected for inclusion in the NJ Super Lawyers list as it relates to personal injury law, a truly elite distinction.
+Our personal injury team is lead by a New Jersey Certified Civil Trial Attorney.
 We believe in working closely with our clients, and that by keeping them informed and involved throughout the legal process, we can understand their exact needs and concerns, and work to secure the outcome which best meets those needs and concerns.

 To speak with our firm today in a free and confidential consultation regarding your accident injuries and options for recovering compensation, please contact us online, or through our Trenton, NJ office at (609) 528-2596.